 |Driving in Barcelona and Spain|

 Driving in Barcelona and Spain

-Spain has one of the highest traffic accident rates in Europe according to figures from OECD's International Road Traffic and Accident Database (IRTAD).
+Spain has one of the highest traffic accident rates in Europe according to figures from OECD's International Road Traffic and Accident Database (IRTAD), however driving in Barcelona city is not dangerous.
+Traffic flows nicely, drivers are considerate and serious accidents are quite rare.
 Here are some tips and advice about driving in Barcelona and Spain.